kuzux/bitirme/README.md

 /group-time/{interval1}/{interval2}/{operation}/{op_field} for LIL representation

-group by two time intervals and perform an operation on op_field.
+groups by two time intervals and perform an operation on op_field.

 /upload

-upload data in a json format. as a list of objects which all have a date column as a unix timestamp
+uploads data in a json format. as a list of objects which all have a date column as a unix timestamp

+/upload/csv

+uploads data in csv format.

+/upload/csv1

+uploads data in csv format, the namefields for data is specified for the trafo example.

 /raw